jean-noumena/education/README.md

 When the seed project is running, you may communicate with the API using swagger, or through commands using curl.

+Swagger UI for the API is available at http://localhost:8080/swagger/.
+Swagger UI for the engine is available at http://localhost:12000/swagger-ui/.
+Swagger UI for the history is available at http://localhost:12010/swagger-ui/.

 ### Swagger

-Swagger is available at http://localhost:8080/swagger/

 In order to communicate with the API, you must authenticate to the API.
 This can be done through Swagger with the following sample credentials.